-The project build will be paid for using a combination of taxpayer funds and state grants and will be a public utility serving the residents of Shutesbury.
-The network will be sustained and maintained by monthly subscriber fees.
+The project has been paid for using a combination of taxpayer funds and state grants and acts as a public utility serving the residents of Shutesbury.
+The network is sustained and maintained by monthly subscriber fees.

 Here is nice video summary of why it was necessary to build a municipal network in Shutesbury: VIDEO

 At the moment a fraction of Shutesbury residents have access to the internet via Verizon DSL, which is slow when compared with the options in nearby towns.
 The current DSL service is built with deteriorating electronics on old copper telephone wires.
 It is an outdated and limited technology that can't keep up with today's internet.
 Some households pay high rates for satellite-based internet, which suffers from high latency, outages during bad weather, and limits on data usage.
 In addition, very few parts of our town have cellular phone service.
 In short, we are an underserved community.